 Such arrangements are subject to TCI’s public procurement law, the Public Procurement Ordinance, cap.
 19.19 (as amended).
 The statute establishes a regime for public procurement, based on principles of competition, fairness and transparency, value for money, and probity.
 All procurement contemplated by this chapter will be high-value procurement within the meaning of the statute.
 All high-value procurement must be the subject of a tendering process and an extensive pre-procurement phase.
 In addition, public-private partnerships must first:

 The larger financing transactions will typically have as their foundation a credit or loan agreement governed by the laws of either New York or England and Wales.
-Because the main aspects of the security package will be TCI assets (being either shares of TCI companies, underlying TCI real estate or both), the security elements will typically be governed by TCI law, as the TCI courts are the final arbiter of the ownership of those assets.
+Because the main aspects of the security package will be TCI assets (being either shares of TCI companies, underlying TCI real estate or both), the security elements will usually be governed by TCI law, as the TCI courts are the final arbiter of the ownership of those assets.

 Commercial structuring will be in accordance with the prevailing norms for such loans in New York or London, as the case may be.
 From the TCI standpoint, the security package will be designed to ensure both flexibility of enforcement, and (where the financing is for a luxury tourism project) to ensure that those elements of the project that are for sale to members of the public can be sold readily and without triggering any of the lending covenants.